 When a CM requests a configuration file and the IP Address option is enabled on the CMTS, the CMTS MUST include the CM's IP address in the "netaddr" TFTP option.
 When a CM requests a configuration file and the MAC address is enabled on the CMTS, the CMTS MUST include the CM's MAC address in the "hwaddr" TFTP option.
-If a received TFTP packet already includes these options, the CMTS MUST discard those options and include only the enabled TFTP option.
+If a TFTP packet received from a CM already includes these options, the CMTS MUST discard those options and include only the enabled TFTP options with source address values from the received packet.
 When either the IP address or MAC Address option is enabled, the CMTS MUST NOT cache configuration files locally.